 - If hair is thick enough to prevent tape adhering well shave the area first.

 This simple 2 strip taping is a great way to reduce pain and improve regional function.
 It can be used almost anywhere on the body to help a whole bunch of problems from tennis elbow to plantar fasciitis.
-It’s a perfect starting point to try tape out on you or your patients.

 - Cut 1 long strip (Stabilisation).
 As a rough guide it should be the length of the structure you want to tape.
 For example: To tape for tennis elbow it should be the length of the Wrist extensors.
 To tape Lateral knee pain it should be the length of the ITB)